alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

     Sampling is performed in the highest priority thread.

+Task 2 (Ryan): Achieved.
+Date time and sensor data is written to text file to the SD card.
+Code in sd.cpp

-Task 3: Achieved. buffer.hpp includes the class with all the needed functionality for the FIFO buffer. buffer.cpp includes the function to write to the buffer and some other functions for other tasks (explained in the other tasks).
+Task 3 (Ryan): Achieved. buffer.hpp includes the class with all the needed functionality for the FIFO buffer. buffer.cpp includes the function to write to the buffer and some other functions for other tasks (explained in the other tasks).

-Task 4: Achieved

-Task 5:

-Task 6:
+Task 4 (Ryan and Anwar): Achieved.

+Task 5 (Everyone): Achieved.
+This project is composed of 5 threads.
+The thread with the highest priority is t1 which is the thread sampling.
+The other threads all have the same priority. t2 controls the buffer, t3 writes to the SD card, t4 comunicates with iotazure and t5 controls the graph in the LED matrix.
+Event queues are used extensively for ease of operation and to mess with time synchronicity. signal waits have also been used for this to allow for threads to work one after the other when they are called respectively.

+Task 6 (Everyone): Achieved.
+Spin-locks justified in the code

-Task 7:Achieved. net.cpp includes the fucntions to send data to azure and to react to some commands.
+Task 7 (Ryan and Alfonso):Achieved. net.cpp includes the fucntions to send data to azure and to react to some commands.
    Four string commands are needed in github.
    Plot: performs the task including the LED matrix and the functions latest, buffered and flush
    LightAlarmSP: sets the new thresholds for the light level